Pocket Option Copy Trading Guide: How to Copy Traders Safely and Profitably

 Is copy trading on pocket option safe?

 It’s safer than random trading, but it still carries risks.
 You can lose money if the trader you copy performs poorly.
 Always monitor your account.
+Contact customer support for any technical issues.

 Who are the best traders to copy on pocket option?